 - Interest Rate hedging products

-- Self-Invested Personal Pension (“SIPP”) claims; including
+- Self-Invested Personal Pension (“SIPP”) claims including green energy investments

 Although there is always a temptation to wait to see if the market might pick up, this is a risky strategy.
 Strict time limits apply to any claim you bring and you should act as soon as you believe there is or there may have been negligent financial advice.
 Once you see, or suspect you might see, something that concerns you or you don’t understand, make sure you obtain proper professional advice or you may well find yourself out of time to do anything about it.
 Time limits can be surprisingly short and delaying can find you without a remedy.